 2017 - May [5] (a) Explain 'Cost Unit' and 'Cost Centre'.
+(4 marks) (b) What are the essential factors for installing a cost accounting system?
+Explain.
 (4 marks)

-Cost Unit:
+(a) Cost Unit:

 It is a unit of product, service or time (or combination of these) in relation to which costs is ascertained or expressed.
 It is unit of measurement.
 For example the cost of carrying a passenger in terms of km, cost of hotel room expressed as cost per day etc.